Special Issue, November 13, 2009

 Comment

-Because of the lack of fungi found lately near home at our altitude, we decided to go down to Caribou Road, which is around 2500 ft. elevation.
+Because of the lack of fungi found lately near home at our altitude, we decided to go down to around 2500 ft. elevation.

-We drove to the first river crossing and walked around the parking spot just below the bridge.
+We drove to the first river crossing and walked around a parking spot just below a bridge.
 We didn't find much there except part of an old Butter Bolete.

-The Boletus erythopus was a first for me, as well as the very distinctive, unidentified Suillus.
+The Boletus erythropus was a first for me, as well as a very distinctive, unidentified Suillus.

 Any help in identifying the mushrooms or correcting the names, would be appreciated.